MarketSquare/DbBot/README.md

 What are the use cases
 ----------------------
 One of the common use cases is to get a report of the most commonly failing suites, tests and keywords.
-DbBot comes with an executable example for this purpose, named 'topfail', bundled in 'examples/topfail/bin/topfail'.
+DbBot comes with an executable example for this purpose, named 'failbot', bundled in 'examples/FailBot/bin/failbot'.

-Topfail is a Python script used to produce a summary web page about the most failing suites, tests and keywords, using the information stored in a DbBot database.
+Failbot is a Python script used to produce a summary web page about the most failing suites, tests and keywords, using the information stored in a DbBot database.
-Please adjust (the barebone) HTML templates in 'examples/topfail/templates' to your needs.
+Please adjust (the barebone) HTML templates in 'examples/FailBot/templates' to your needs.

 Another future use case is to build a script that produces a summary output of the most time-consuming tests, keywords etc.

 Writing your own scripts
 ------------------------
-Please take a look at the modules in 'examples/topfail/topfail' as an example on how to extend the DbBot provided classes to your own scripting needs.
+Please take a look at the modules in 'examples/FailBot/failbot' as an example on how to extend the DbBot provided classes to your own scripting needs.

 You may also want to append 'dbbot/dbbot' directory to your PYTHONPATH